Scheduled Monuments at Risk

 The current situation

 As in previous years, damage from ploughing is the greatest threat, affecting over 38% of scheduled monuments on the Register.

 The Conservation of Scheduled Monuments in Cultivation (COSMIC) project assessed ways to avoid further damage, whilst enabling cultivation to continue wherever possible.

-Management decisions are being made, leading to the removal of significant numbers of scheduled monuments from the Register, including 153 sites last year.
+Management decisions are being made, leading to the removal of significant numbers of scheduled monuments from the Register.
 COSMIC was prioritised in the historic environment sector's heritage protection plan, known as Heritage 2020.

 Although generally more long term and gradual in their effects, degradation and decay as a result of natural processes, such as scrub and tree growth, erosion and burrowing animals, remain the second greatest threat.